 An Assessment Grant includes planning for cleanup and redevelopment of land.
 Planned redevelopment of a site is largely dependent on community input.
 The team determines what is possible to achieve in a future grant and what the local community desires.

-Who will pay for the cleanup if contamination is found?
+Who pays for the cleanup if contamination is found?

-If a site is eligible for assessment funding – and is owned by a municipality, non-profit, or tribe – it will likely be eligible for full cleanup funding (cleanup grantees must own the property for which they are seeking a grant).
+Sites eligible for assessment funding – and owned by a municipality, non-profit, or tribe – are likely eligible for full cleanup funding (cleanup grantees must own the property for which they seek a grant).

 For ineligible sites, the owner of a contaminated property is typically responsible for its cleanup.
 Reimbursement programs and mitigation strategies can help reduce this burden in many situations.
 EPA provides low-interest loans to private property owners for cleaning up contamination.

-The project team’s environmental specialists will help property owners develop a strategy and identify funding to address cleanup before any testing takes place.
-The Project Team’s cleanup/redevelopment planning efforts will identify cleanup alternatives, and will estimate the cost of implementing those alternatives.
-Property owners and prospective purchasers will have free access to this information.
+The project team’s environmental specialists help property owners develop a strategy and identify funding to address cleanup before any testing takes place.
+The Project Team’s cleanup/redevelopment planning efforts identify cleanup alternatives, and estimate the cost of implementing those alternatives.
+Property owners and prospective purchasers have free access to this information.

 Cleanup decisions are generally based on a site’s proposed end use (such as residential or commercial).
 The project team will prioritize sites for cleanup funding based on each site’s redevelopment potential.

 Check out the interactive mapping tool at westsideirwmbrownfields.org to determine what areas of the five counties are included.
-You can also contact Project Manager, Stephen McCord, at firstname.lastname@example.org to inquire about the program and provide information regarding your property that will help the project team to determine if the property is eligible.
-Properties must be within the targeted assessment areas and meet the eligibility requirements established by EPA.
-Eligibility is determined primarily through an evaluation of property ownership/tenancy and the history of legacy mining or other hazardous substance usage on the property.
+You can also contact Project Manager, Stephen McCord, at firstname.lastname@example.org to inquire about the program and provide information.
+You can also join the team mailing list here!

 Where can I find out more about the EPA Brownfields program?